microprediction/timemachines/README.md

 # timemachines

-Time series prediction models:
+This package is an experiment in a different approach to the representation of time series models.
+Here a time series model

-- taking the form of *pure functions*
+- takes the form of a *pure function* (!)
-- that are recipes for *state machines*
+- that is a recipe for a *state machine*
-- and ideal for *lambda deployment*
-- in *online settings*
-- where helpers maintain state *on their behalf*, and
-- where *urgency* may or may not be important and,
-- *benchmarking* is considered crucial - not to mention easy
-- because the interface is *mostly unopinionated*
+- with the further, somewhat unusual convention that *variables known in advance* and *model hyper-parameters* can only be float.

+The last convention is made pragmatic (we hope) by some space-filling curve conventions.
+Furthermore we have in mind applications (think lambdas) that are somewhat unusual in that *the caller maintains the state* in-between invocations.

-### The "skater" interface
+### The simple, pure "skater" interface:

-A "model" is merely a function *suggesting* a state machine, whose role is sequential processing of data and emmission of "something" - usually a k-step ahead point estimate or estimate of a latent variable.
+Most time series packages use a pretty complex combination of methods and data to represent a time series model, its fitting, and forecasting usage.
+But in this package a "model" is *merely a function*.
+The function is intended to be a mathematical function (i.e. pure, with no side effects except for modifying s).

     x, s = f(   y:Union[float,[float]],                  # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.